Stefan Milenkovich: Performances

 The 92nd Street Y recital in 1997 was one event in a long-running collaboration with pianist Rohan de Silva, for example, a 1999 concert at the Kennedy Center and three concerts in Sri Lanka.
 A long-term collaboration with pianist Adam Neiman goes back at least as far as 2001.
 He has also collaborated with pianist Lera Auerbach and pianist Srebrenka Poljak and, working with Massimo Paderni, recorded selected Paganini violin/piano works.
 Other duo performances include Kenji Bunch's Three American Folk Hymn Settings for Two Violins with Viviane Hagner and a recording of Bunch's Paraphraseology with marimbist Makota Nakura on the Kleo Classics label.

 Milenkovich, cellist Ani Aznavoorian and pianist Adam Neiman formed the Corinthian Trio in 1998 while they were students at the Juilliard School and this trio performed extensively for the next decade.
 The collaboration of Milenkovich and Adam Neiman continues, often with violist Che-Yen (Brian) Chen.
 For example, these three were joined by cellist Bion Tsang for the opening concert of the 2017 Manchester Music Festival.
+In addition to this, Milenkovich was once a member of the Formosa Quartet.
 The Jupiter Symphony Chamber Players series is an important outlet for Milenkovich's performance of chamber music, including a 2006 performance of an octet by Joachim Raff and a 2017 concert which featured Beethoven's second Razumovsky quartet and a Spohr quintet.
-Milenkovich played lead violin at a concert in the 2010 Naumburg Summer Concert Series, consisting of Bach's D minor keyboard concerto with pianist Stephen Beus, Mendelssohn's E-flat Major Octet, and a cello quintet by Friedrich Dotzauer with cellist David Requiro, a co-winner of the 2008 International Naumburg Competition.
+Milenkovich played lead violin at a concert in the 2010 Naumburg Orchestral Concerts, consisting of Bach's D minor keyboard concerto with pianist Stephen Beus, Mendelssohn's E-flat Major Octet, and a cello quintet by Friedrich Dotzauer with cellist David Requiro, a co-winner of the 2008 International Naumburg Competition.
 Beus, Requiro and Milenkovich continue to collaborate in Jupiter Symphony Chamber Players concerts.
 Milenkovich, cellist Riccardo Agosti, and violinist Pier Domenico Sommati have recorded selected Paganini chamber works and Milenkovich participated in recording CD #8 in 10-CD set of the complete Paganini chamber music oeuvre.
 He sometimes dances as he plays the violin, especially in non-classical settings.
-Milenkovich has played Tango concerts both in Europe and in the United States.
+Milenkovich has played tango concerts both in Europe and in the United States.